-If you live in a single storey flat or house, then sleeping on the floor in your bedroom might give you some respite from the heat.
+If you live in a single storey flat or house, then sleeping on the floor in your bedroom might give you a little respite from the heat.

 Choose natural fabrics at bedtime

-Synthetic fabrics can make you sweat more, and that’s bound to make sleep more difficult.
-Choosing natural fabrics such as cotton, bamboo or silk will help make you more comfortable.
+Synthetic fabrics can make you sweat more, which is bound to make sleep more difficult.
+Choosing natural fabrics such as cotton, bamboo or silk will help make you feel more comfortable.

 There are two lines of thought on this.
 Some people think that you’ll be cooler if you are naked, whereas some people think that the wicking effect of light cotton nightwear will make you cooler.